qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 Make changes in your repo
 --------------------------

-Documentation can be improved by addressing issues reported at https://github.com/qgis/QGIS-Documentation/issues or issues you may have encountered while browsing the doc.
+Documentation can be improved by addressing the `reported issues
+<https://github.com/qgis/QGIS-Documentation/issues>`_ or issues you may
+have encountered while browsing the doc.
 They can be of different
 types: typo error, missing feature, wrong or out of date description...